OhDani/DACS3_HealthChatBot/README.md

 ## 🤖 HealthCare ChatBot
-Major -1
-(4th year - 7th semester)
+Basic project 4 - VKU
 Health Care Chat-Bot is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.

 ChatBot can be described as software that can chat with people using artificial intelligence.
 These software are used to perform tasks such as quickly responding to users, informing them, helping to purchase products and providing better service to customers.
 We have made a healthcare based chatbot.